-1.98 What happens next
+1.8 98 What happens next

-After the consultation period we will take account of all of the representations we receive.
-If we need to make any changes as a result of the representations, or to make any updates because of changing circumstances, we will propose modifications to the Plan.
-These modifications might be in the form of a schedule of Proposed Modifications or a revised version of the Plan.
-They will be the subject of further consultation.
+After each the consultation period we have will taken account of all of the representations we received.
+Where If we needed to make any changes as a result of the representations, or to make any updates because of changing circumstances, we will have proposed modifications to the Plan.
+These modifications have been published might be in the form of a schedules of 'Pre-Submission Modifications' and 'Further Proposed Modifications', as well as being shown in this a revised version of the Plan.
+They 'Pre-Submission Modifications' were will be the subject of further consultation.

-When we think that the consultations have been completed we will submit the plan to a full meeting of the Council.
+We have now reached the point where When we think that the consultations have been completed and are we will submitting the plan to a full meeting of the Council.
 A Council resolution will be required for the SAD and supporting documents (including details of the representations received) to be submitted to the Secretary of State for Communities and Local Government.
 The Planning Inspectorate will then arrange for the plan to be scrutinised through an Examination in Public.
 Everyone who has expressed an interest in the plan, including by making a representation about it, will be notified of the submission to the Secretary of State and, following this, of arrangements for the Examination.